-But that is still an impressive figure for his age and, considering his earning power, should continue to rise.
-Indeed, according to Forbes, he earned $90m (£70m) between his PSG salary and various endorsements.
+It is still an impressive figure for his age and, considering his earning power, should continue to rise between his PSG salary and various endorsements.

 His status on the pitch and enduring popularity, particularly in Brazil, off it should ensure that the former Santos prodigy follows in the footsteps of his rivals and goes on to become one of the richest players of his generation.

-That dwarfs the €300,000-a-week deal he signed with Barca in 2016 and moves him comfortably ahead of Ronaldo and Messi, even if we take into account the pay rise the latter is said to be receiving in the new deal at Camp Nou he signed last November.
+That dwarfed the €300,000-a-week deal he signed with Barca in 2016 and moved him comfortably ahead of Ronaldo and Messi.

 In 2016, Forbes estimated Neymar's earnings from endorsements at $21 million (€18m) annually, making him - based on his Barca salary at the time - the only active footballer earning more money off the pitch than on it.